-- 2.4 A prescribed authority is defined at s 4(1) of the FOI Act to mean: - a body corporate, or an unincorporated body, established for a public purpose by, or in accordance with the provisions of, an enactment or an Order-in-Council - any other body, incorporated or unincorporated, that has been declared by the FOI Regulations to be a prescribed authority for the purposes of the FOI Act1 - a person holding an office or appointment under an enactment or Order in Council or that is prescribed in the regulations - NBN Co. - 2.5 Some bodies, offices and appointments are expressly excluded from the definition of prescribed authority and therefore are not covered by the FOI Act (ss 4(1) and 4(3)).
-These include: - an incorporated company or association - Territory Legislatures, and the officers and members of the Territory legislature
+- 2.4 A prescribed authority is defined in s 4(1) of the FOI Act to mean: - a body corporate, or an unincorporated body, established for a public purpose by, or in accordance with the provisions of, an enactment or an Order-in-Council - any other body, incorporated or unincorporated, that has been declared by the FOI Regulations to be a prescribed authority for the purposes of the FOI Act1 - a person holding an office or appointment under an enactment or Order in Council or that is prescribed in the regulations - NBN Co. - 2.5 Some bodies, offices and appointments are expressly excluded from the definition of prescribed authority and therefore are not covered by the FOI Act (ss 4(1) and 4(3)).
+These include: